Multidisciplinary ALS Care

 Parenting at a Challenging Time (PACT)

-The ALS PACT Program aims to support parents and coparents in addressing the disease-related challenges faced by their children (infants through young adults).
-A child psychologist or psychiatrist meets privately with parents to understand their children’s unique strengths and needs, and to provide ongoing developmental guidance and support throughout the family’s journey with ALS.
+The Daniella Lipper ALS PACT Program is designed to support parents and coparents in addressing the challenges experienced by children (infants to young adults) with ALS and other diseases.
+Within the PACT Program, a child psychologist or psychiatrist meets individually with parents to understand their child’s unique strengths and needs.
+They provide ongoing developmental guidance and support to the family throughout their journey with ALS.

 Archana Basu, PhD